xquery-mode/oook-selector/README.md

 ## Usage

-Cider-jack-in to an Uruk project by opening the `uruk-gw/project.clj` file in Emacs and starting a Cider REPL by entering  `C-c m j`.
+To use Oook selector, you cider-jack-in to an Uruk project by opening the `uruk-gw/project.clj` file in Emacs and starting a Cider REPL by entering `C-c m j`.

 You actually use Oook selector by invoking  `C-c m`.
 There is help if you press `?` afterwards.
 With  `C-c m x`, for example, you can just evaluate an XQuery from a minibuffer.